This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 It is also able to promote an anti-inflammatory environment by suppressing pro-inflammatory cytokines.
 By downregulating the immune system when it’s compromised, this adaptogenic herb might be a useful tool in the treatment of various inflammatory disorders.

-Studies show that ashwagandha can boost endurance during physical activity by sharpening brain function and reducing bodily pain.
+Studies have revealed that ashwagandha can boost endurance during physical activity by sharpening brain function and reducing bodily pain.
 Due to its positive, calming, energizing effects on the brain and its ability to lower stress hormones, it’s helped improve concentration, motivation and stamina in conducted studies.

 A 2015 double-blind, randomized and placebo-controlled study conducted in India evaluated the efficacy of ashwagandha extracts in enhancing cardiorespiratory endurance in 50 healthy adult athletes.